Release Dates and Platforms: September 14, 2018 on Windows PC digital download (requires Steam account), PlayStation4, PS4 Pro, Xbox One, Xbox One X.

 Latest Shadow of the Tomb Raider Media

-In addition to the screenshots and concept art below, the official Tomb Raider site has a downloadable fankit that includes logos, wallpapers, and social media banners/icons.
+In addition to the videos, screenshots, and concept art below, the official Tomb Raider site has a downloadable fankit that includes logos, wallpapers, and social media banners/icons.

 Here's the first official gear guide, featuring Lara's default outfit.
 Check out the Shadow of the Tomb Raider Outfits section for details and larger images.